wilmerm/django-tours/README.md

 {% load_tours request %}
 ```

 ## Licence

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) file for details.

 ## Proyect Status